 Create a pricing structure

-This is a crucial step in the setup process for your embroidery business because it determines whether you will turn a profit from the business or not.
+This is a crucial step in the setup process for your embroidery business because it determines whether you will profit from the business.
 First, come up with a standard pricing sheet for different garments and embroidery designs.
-Keep in mind that the number of stitches you give each garment will affect its cost.
+Remember that the number of stitches you give each garment will affect its cost.